letsencrypt/cp-cps/CP-CPS.md

 ### 4.9.7 CRL issuance frequency (if applicable)

-ISRG will issue updated CRLs with the frequency required by the ISRG CP.
+ISRG will issue updated CRLs with the frequency required by the Baseline Requirements.

 ### 4.9.8 Maximum latency for CRLs (if applicable)